Letters from Lodi

 Part 1 (listing west side growths) of our accounting of Lodi's special old vines, here in 2022:

 Year planted: 1886

 Wineries: Michael David Winery; Turley Wine Cellars; Onesta Wines; McCay Cellars; Fields Family Wines; Jessie's Grove Winery; Estate Crush; Scholium Project; Two Shepherds; BIRICHINO; Odisea Wine Company; Lorenza True Rosé; Ser Winery

 • This 25-acre block consists entirely of own-rooted, spur-pruned, largely double-layered vertical cordon-trained Cinsaut, originally planted as “Black Malvoisie” by Joseph Spenker in 1886.

 • It produces both soft, sumptuous reds as well as strikingly Provençal-style rosés by at least a dozen wineries each year.

-• While still owned by Joseph Spenker’s great granddaughter Wanda Woock, this block has been managed and farmed organically by Phillips Farms (the farming arm of Michael David Winery) nsince 2008.
+• While still owned by Joseph Spenker’s great-granddaughter Wanda Woock, this block has been managed and farmed organically by Phillips Farms (the farming arm of Michael David Winery) since 2008.

-Bechthold Vineyard was named 2014 California Vineyard of the Year by the California State Fair, and remains revered for being the oldest continuously farmed vineyard in the Lodi AVA.
+Bechthold Vineyard was named the 2014 California Vineyard of the Year by the California State Fair and remains revered for being the oldest continuously farmed vineyard in the Lodi AVA.

 • Registered by Historic Vineyard Society.